 Elsewhere in Kosovo, people are rebuilding their houses and their lives.
 The ‘Newborn’ sculpture in the capital Prishtina says it all.
 Here I sensed a cautious but real optimism.

-In mid-August I crossed into Macedonia, the southernmost part of the former Yugoslavia, whose capital Skopje was flattened by a catastrophic earthquake fifty years ago.
+In mid-August I crossed into North Macedonia, the southernmost part of the former Yugoslavia, whose capital Skopje was flattened by a catastrophic earthquake fifty years ago.

 The rebuilding certainly hasn’t been half-hearted.
 If triumphal arches and Doric columns aren’t your cup of tea, you can marvel at larger-than-life characters from Macedonian history and mythology, all in gallant pose.